OLIENTTECH-Challenge/olienttech-frontend-challenge/README.md

 1. Start Storybook: `pnpm run workspace/client storybook`.
 2. Access UI: Open http://localhost:6006 in your browser to view and interact with your UI components.

+## Running Prisma Studio

+Prisma Studio is a database visualization tool.
+To run it:

+1. Start Prisma Studio: `pnpm run workspace/server prisma studio`
+2. Access UI: Open http://localhost:5555 in your browser to view.

 ## Conclusion